openaicellular/oaic/docs/source/xapp_python.rst

 Developing a custom xApp in Python
 ==================================

-This document describes how to write an xApp in Python and how to deploy it on the RIC platform.
+This document describes how to write an xApp in Python, how to deploy it on the RIC platform, and how to use the xApp to communicate with the RAN.

 Background
 ----------